tvogels/drjit/docs/what.rst

 renderer).
 That said, Dr.Jit is a general tool that also supports many other kinds of parallel workloads.

-This documentation focuses on Python, but Dr.Jit also has a C++ interface.
+This documentation centers around the Python interface, but Dr.Jit can also be used from C++.
 A separate :ref:`documentation section <cpp_iface>` explains how to convert code between the two languages.

 Let's first see how Dr.Jit works in the context of a simple example.